 The a7 III improved the menu system.
 But there are still complaints.
 The addition of customizable menus in the newer models is helpful.
 This makes it easier and quicker to find frequently used features.

 Sony has chosen not to upgrade the menu system.
 The last firmware update was in May 2019.
 But you can download PlayMemories camera apps.
-These add functionality to your camera.
+These add functionality to your camera when shooting remotely with your smartphone.

 For instance, you can take double exposures or simulate long exposures without ND filters.
 But the PlayMemories camera apps do not work on the newer camera version.

-I bought this model shortly after its release and continue to carry it with me as a backup body.
-The body has stood up to the wear and tear of travel photography with very few issues.
+I bought this model shortly after its release several years ago, and I continue to carry it with me as a backup body.
+The body has stood up to the wear and tear of travel photography with very few issues all this time.
+That means it’s an incredible reliable machine.

 The image quality is good, even directly compared to my third-generation bodies.
-It has nearly the same dynamic range and image stabilization as the newer versions.
+It has nearly the same dynamic range and image stabilization as the newer versions of the a7.

-The feel is similar to the newer a7 III.
+The handling is similar to the newer a7 IV.
 The slower focusing system and burst rate do not impact my photography in most situations.
-But the focusing system struggles in low light.
-And you may find it challenging to track fast action.
+But the focusing system struggles in low light, which is probably the biggest downside when compared to the newer versions.

 Let’s compare the specs for each of the three cameras: